Patching Approximately Safe Value Functions Leveraging Local Hamilton-Jacobi Reachability Analysis: Patching approximately safe value functions

-In this section, we present $\algname$ (Algorithm~\ref{alg:HJR_boundary_march}), an efficient algorithm to obtain the viability kernel of a given set by minimally and locally updating the corresponding spatially-discretized value function.
-Specifically, our algorithm obtains the viability kernel of the almost-barrier and associated value function by updating a very limited cumulative number of grid cells.
-As highlighted in Section~\ref{sec:results}, for reasonably accurate almost-barrier functions, our proposed algorithm provides significant speedups, allowing to scale formal safety analysis by up to $2$ orders of magnitude.
-In this section we denote $\xdiscrete$ as the discretized grid states.
-Additionally, we refer to the value function obtained when updating over the entire state space with Eq.~\ref{eq:dp} as the global HJ reachability value function.
+We present $\algname$ (Algorithm~\ref{alg:HJR_boundary_march}, visually depicted in Fig.~\ref{fig:conceptual_image}), an efficient algorithm to obtain the viability kernel of the 0-superlevel set of a value function by minimally and locally updating its spatially-discretized value function iteratively.
+Our algorithm is particularly efficient when updating an initial value function that satisfies~\eqref{eq:nagumo} at most states, i.e. an approximately safe value function, in which often only a small subset of states require updating.
+As highlighted in Section~\ref{sec:results}, for reasonable initial value functions, our proposed algorithm provides significant speedup, improving the scalability of formal safety analysis leveraging HJ reachability by up to $2$ orders of magnitude.

+We first provide some definitions which are used in Alg.~\ref{alg:HJR_boundary_march} and to provide theoretical guarantees.
+We fix a threshold $\zeta~>~0$ and define the states on the boundary of a set $\localset$ as